 ILD has a broad list of causes.
 The exact cause of interstitial lung disease is not always known (idiopathic).
 Some of the known common causes include toxins, environmental factors, chronic diseases, cancer, and infections.
 Depending on the cause, interstitial lung disease can resolve or may lead to irreversible scarring and damage to the lungs.

-Causes of Interstitial Lung Disease Include:
+What Are The Causes of Interstitial Lung Disease?

 - Environmental factors, such as toxins like asbestos, mold, certain metals, silica dust, talc, grain dust, or bird droppings; interstitial disease caused by some of these irritants is referred to as “hypersensitivity pneumonitis”